JamesSample/enviro_mod_notes/README.md

 My background is in geology, not statistics or hydrological modelling.
 I still have a great deal to learn and I'm sure these pages will contain mistakes and misconceptions.
 If you spot anything *completely wrong* (as opposed to just very simplified), I'm always happy to be corrected - you can either send a **pull request**, or contact <james.e.sample@gmail.com>.

-This isn't a course in statistics - it's just a set of notes that I'm making available online in the hope that others find them useful.
+**This isn't a course in statistics - it's just a set of personal notes that I'm making available online in the hope that other beginners might find them useful.**

 ## Other resources